Great World Amusement Park: 1960s

 As television gained popularity here from the 1960s onwards, people visited the park less thus business started to decline.
 Finally, the park had its last session opened to the people in 1964 and was subsequently sold off to Kuok Holdings in 1978.
 A retail shopping mall, Great World City (now Great World) which includes residential and office spaces now sits on the very spot where Great World Amusement Park used to stand.

 Architecture and design

 The developers saw fit to retain a similar concept of the "Worlds" and introduce it to the new development.
-Different themes like African, Spanish, Egyptians and Wild West were implemented inside the toilets accompanied with ornamentations all around the mall.
-Even the ceiling board is painted sky blue to portray the idea of visitors entering into a "World" of its own.
-The thematic approach was met with both sides of the critic, with the younger generation lauding the convenience brought by the mall while the older generation lamenting the lack of justice that these thematic facades do to the rich history that Great World Amusement Park brings.
+Different themes, like African, Spanish, Egyptian and the Wild West, were implemented inside the toilets, accompanied with ornamentations around the mall.
+Even the ceiling board was painted sky blue to portray the idea of visitors entering a "World" of its own.
+The thematic approach was met with praise and criticism, with members of the younger generation lauding the convenience brought by the mall, while older visitors lamented that these thematic facades do not do justice to the rich history of Great World Amusement Park.
 Only a slight resemblance could be made in the facade leading to the entrance of the shopping centre.